Pressure Washing Katy TX: What Homeowners Need to Know

 How to Vet a Katy Pressure Washing Company

-Katy has dozens of pressure washing operators, from established companies with 20 years of experience to guys with a rented machine and a Facebook page.
+Katy has dozens of pressure washing operators, from established companies to new side businesses with rented equipment.
 Here's what to look for:

 - Soft wash capability: Any company that only offers high pressure doesn't know how to safely clean siding, stucco, or roofs.